 During fiscal year 2011 the State received additional direct program allocations through the ARRA for specific program purposes that are being administered through various State agencies.
 The unaudited schedule of Federal Awards for the year ended June 30, 2014 reflects total ARRA expenditures of approximately \$12,771,029.
-Remaining balances of awarded funds are anticipated to be expended fully by calendar 2015.
+Remaining balances of awarded funds were anticipated to be expended fully by calendar 2015, which will be determined by the Statewide Single Audit scheduled for completion by March 31, 2016.